-- Aversion to Meat: Many people with low stomach acid desire to avoid meat and have digestive problems (as described above) when they eat it.
+- Aversion to Meat: Many people with low stomach acid desire to avoid meat.
+They then have digestive problems (as described above) when they eat it.
 Especially red meat which is usually tougher and depends upon more HCL than whiter meats for digestion.

-- Tired After Meals: If the digestive process has to work twice as hard, it will cost us a lot of energy, leaving us tired.
+- Tired After Meals: If the digestive process has to work twice as hard it will cost us a lot of energy.
+Thus leaving us tired.

-- Chronic Anemia: You aren’t having excessive bleeding, you are consuming enough iron in your diet (or even in supplements), yet you still have a non-responsive anemia because you are not absorbing enough B12 owing to the lack of intrinsic factor which is caused by low acidity in the stomach.
+- Chronic Anemia: You aren’t having excessive bleeding, you are consuming enough iron in your diet (or even in supplements) yet you still have a non-responsive anemia.
+This is because you are not absorbing enough B12.
+Owing to the lack of intrinsic factor which is caused by low acidity in the stomach.

-- Frequent Nausea: Because your stomach gets full quickly, it can often trigger a nausea reflex.
+- Frequent Nausea: Because your stomach gets full quickly.
+It can then often trigger a nausea reflex.

-Additionally, you may be more prone to food poisoning because the less stomach acid you are producing, the less able you will be to ‘sterilize’ the food in the stomach.
-Have you ever wondered why 2 people can eat the same dish, one gets sick and the other doesn’t.
+Additionally, you may be more prone to food poisoning.
+This is because the less stomach acid you are producing the less able you will be to ‘sterilize’ the food in the stomach.
+Have you ever wondered why 2 people can eat the same dish while one gets sick and the other doesn’t.
 It may have had to do with stomach acid production.